ralupopa/EXAMPLES-NewInputSystem--RollABall-CSharp/README.md

   * Build Only
 3. Open AltTester Editor from Unity Editor menu (displayed only after imported package as mentioned above) and see tests under `Assembly-CSharp-Editor.dll`
 4. If build completed successfully, should see in folder RollABall *build* folder.
-5. Launch Game from executable under *build* folder
+5. Launch Game from executable inside *build* folder
 6. Select tests under **Tests_AltTester**
   * Run Selected Tests

-The tests can be found in *RollABall > Assets > Editor > Tests* folder in the **Tests_AltTester.cs** class.
+The tests can be found in *RollABall > Assets > Editor > Tests_AltTester* folder in the **Tests_AltTester.cs** class.

 ## RollABall - CSharp tests

-This project contains C# AltTester tests for a project using the New Input System.
+This project contains C# AltTester tests for a project using the [New Input System](https://altom.com/alttester/docs/sdk/pages/commands.html#input-actions).
 The tested actions are:
+- MoveMouse
-- move mouse
+- Click
+- BeginTouch, MoveTouch, EndTouch
-- click
+- Swipe
-- begin/move/end touch
+- KeyDown, KeyUp
-- swipe
+- PressKey
-- key down/key up
+- Tilt
-- press key
+- Scroll
-- tilt
+- HoldButton
-- scroll
+- PressKeys